webian/bootstrap_dummy/Readme.rst

 * Copy ``EXT:speciality/Resources/Private/Templates/Page/3Columns.html`` to ``EXT:speciality/Resources/Private/Templates/Page/4Columns.html``
 * Update section "Content" and "Configuration" in ``speciality/Resources/Private/Templates/Page/4Columns.html``

 You have a new layout to be used in BE / FE!
+So quick?
 You don't believe me, do you?

 As further reading, I recommend the `excellent work / documentation`_ from `@NamelessCoder`_ which framework is used in the Bootstrap package, sponsored by `Wildside`_  and its motivation.
 Also, I recommend having at look `fluidpages_bootstrap`_ which definitely contains more advance examples for page layouts.